Weak supervision: Manifold assumption

 The data lie approximately on a manifold of much lower dimension than the input space.
 In this case learning the manifold using both the labeled and unlabeled data can avoid the curse of dimensionality.
 Then learning can proceed using distances and densities defined on the manifold.

 The manifold assumption is practical when high-dimensional data are generated by some process that may be hard to model directly, but which has only a few degrees of freedom.
 For instance, human voice is controlled by a few vocal folds, and images of various facial expressions are controlled by a few muscles.
 In these cases, it is better to consider distances and smoothness in the natural space of the generating problem, rather than in the space of all possible acoustic waves or images, respectively.

 History

 The heuristic approach of self-training (also known as self-learning or self-labeling) is historically the oldest approach to semi-supervised learning, with examples of applications starting in the 1960s.

 The transductive learning framework was formally introduced by Vladimir Vapnik in the 1970s.
 Interest in inductive learning using generative models also began in the 1970s.
 A probably approximately correct learning bound for semi-supervised learning of a Gaussian mixture was demonstrated by Ratsaby and Venkatesh in 1995.

-Semi-supervised learning has recently become more popular and practically relevant due to the variety of problems for which vast quantities of unlabeled data are available—e.g. text on websites, protein sequences, or images.